 This time can be of great comfort, peace, and inspiration during a time of grief.
 Don’t make it super technical because all that is handled (or should be handled) in your Estate Strategy.
 Think of this as the very creative and decorative icing on top of the cupcake.
 This is what really makes the cupcake worth eating and can also make a great ending for you when you’re gone.

 If you have any further questions about any one of these items, please feel free to ASK ME A QUESTION and I’ll give you some insight and direction in that area.
-And if you ever want to just sit down and chat about any of these issues or need help putting this together, just CONTACT ME and we can arrange a time to meet.
+And if you ever want to just sit down and chat about any of these issues, CONTACT ME and we can arrange a time to meet (complimentary of course).